uswds/uswds-site/pages/documentation/getting-started/designers.md

 See the [design tokens]({{ site.baseurl }}/design-tokens/) section for more on USWDS system styles and palettes.

-As a complement to this visual style guidance, we strongly recommend you use [18F’s Content Guide](https://pages.18f.gov/content-guide/) when writing language for government services.
+As a complement to this visual style guidance, we strongly recommend you use [18F’s Content Guide [18f.gov]](https://pages.18f.gov/content-guide/) when writing language for government services.

 ## USWDS for designers